MoFEM/mofem-cephas/joss/paper.md

   `MoFEM`.\label{fig:examples}](mofem_modules_examples.png){width=100%}

- `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems. \autoref{fig:shell} shows an example of error-driven
+ `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems. \autoref{fig:shell} shows an example of
  $p$-adaptivity on hierarchical approximation basis with a multi-grid solver applied to the perforated Scordelis-Lo roof problem [@kaczmarczyk2016prism].